tomhiskey/tom-personal-site-jekyll/index.md

 ---
 title: Hello there!
-I'm a digital product designer and manager.
+I'm a digital product designer and manager
 hide_title: false
-subtitle: I'm Lead Product Designer at Farewill.
+subtitle: I'm Lead Product Designer @ Farewill
 layout: page
 ---

-hello
+I live in York and work for London-based startup Farewill, helping to change the way the world deals with death.

+I like solving complex problems, collaboratively.

 ![alt text](/images/tom-sticky-notes.jpg "Logo Title Text 1")